-The authorized but unissued shares of our common stock and our preferred stock are available for future issuance without shareholder approval, subject to any limitations imposed by the listing standards of .
+The authorized but unissued shares of our common stock and our preferred stock are available for future issuance without shareholder approval, subject to any limitations imposed by the listing standards of Nasdaq.
 These additional shares may be used for a variety of corporate finance transactions, acquisitions and employee benefit plans.
 The existence of authorized but unissued and unreserved common stock and preferred stock could make more difficult or discourage an attempt to obtain control of us by means of a proxy contest, tender offer, merger or otherwise.

-Voting Agreement
+Shareholders Agreement

-In connection with this offering, we will enter into the Voting Agreement with LGP and certain of our existing shareholders pursuant to which LGP will have specified board representation rights, governance rights and other rights.
-See "Certain Relationships and Related Party Transactions-Voting Agreement."
+Upon the closing of this offering, we will amend and restate the existing shareholders agreement and enter into the Shareholders Agreement pursuant to which LGP will have specified board representation rights, governance rights and other rights.
+See "Certain Relationships and Related Party Transactions-Shareholders Agreement."